Kinds of types in Scala, part 3: embedding some more info in a type

 Creating new types out of existing: tagged and value types

 Sometimes we don’t want to create a completely new product with 2 or more fields, nor a sum type.
 We also don’t want to use type alias, which doesn’t create a distinct type.
-We might want something like Surname or Name which is like String, but with no risk of accidentally passing values in a wrong way (surname as name, name as surname).
+We might want something like Surname or Name which is like String, but with no risk of accidentally passing values in the wrong way (surname as name, name as surname).

 object tag {